nikovladimirov/.Net.Strava.API/README.md

 Upon the next start of the program, you can then load the token from your hard disk and use the StaticAuthentication method described above.

+The date and time that the token expires will also be saved, so it is possible to check this and only obtain a new token when this is actually required.

 Hints
 --------------